 The Bible began then with a threat, a warning, and it ends that way.
-The very last chapter of the Bible, the twenty-second chapter of Revelation says, "I testify to everyone who hears the words of the prophecy of this book, if anyone adds to them God shall add to him the plagues that are written in this book.
+The very last chapter of the Bible, the 22nd chapter of Revelation, says, "I testify to everyone who hears the words of the prophecy of this book, if anyone adds to them God shall add to him the plagues that are written in this book.
 If anyone takes away from the words of the book of this prophecy, God shall take away his part from the tree of life and from the holy city which are written in the book."
 The Bible begins with a warning about death and it ends with a warning about being excluded from heaven.
 And in between there are countless warnings about the judgment of God.
-Back in Genesis chapter 6 God gave a warning in chapter 7.
-God gave a warning in verse 7, the Lord said, "I will blot out man whom I have created from the face of the earth, I am sorry that I have made them."
-And He did it in the great Flood that swept across the earth millions of people, all except eight, were catapulted not only into physical death but into eternal judgment in hell.
+Back in Genesis chapter 6 God gave a warning in verse 7.
+The Lord said, "I will blot out man whom I have created from the face of the earth, I am sorry that I have made them."
+And He did it in the great Flood that swept across the earth, millions of people, all except eight, were catapulted not only into physical death but into eternal judgment in hell.
 According to Hebrews chapter 6 and verse 2, one of the principles of Old Testament Law was eternal judgment.
 It is God who said, "I kill and I make alive, I wound and I heal, nor is there any who can deliver from My hand," Deuteronomy 32:39.
-God is not just loving, God is also righteous.
-He not only blesses, He curses.
+God is not just loving; God is also righteous.
+He not only blesses.
+He curses.

 Is it not destruction for the wicked, says Job 31:3?
 Is it not disaster for the workers of iniquity?
-Proverbs 1 says, "Because I have called and you refuse, I have stretched out My hand no one regarded because you disdained all My counsel and would have none of My rebuke, I also will laugh at your calamity, I will mock when your terror comes, when your terror comes like a storm and your destruction comes like a whirlwind, when distress and anguish come upon you, then they will call on Me but I will not answer."
+Proverbs 1 says, "Because I have called and you refuse, I have stretched out My hand and no one regarded.
+Because you disdained all My counsel and would have none of My rebuke, I also will laugh at your calamity, I will mock when your terror comes.
+When your terror comes like a storm and your destruction comes like a whirlwind, when distress and anguish come upon you, then they will call on Me but I will not answer.”
 Because they hated knowledge and they didn't choose the fear of the Lord.

-So if you having heard the knowledge of truth reject that truth, there is no other way for you to be saved and all you have to look forward to is the terrifying expectation of judgment and the fury of the fire of hell.
+So if you having heard the knowledge of the truth reject that truth, there is no other way for you to be saved and all you have to look forward to is the terrifying expectation of judgment and the fury of the fire of hell.
 Verse 28 then says, "Anyone who has set aside the law of Moses dies without mercy on the testimony of two or three witnesses."
-In other words, if you've violated the Law of Moses there was severe and deadly consequences.
+In other words, if you violated the law of Moses there were severe and deadly consequences.
 It was a serious thing to violate the Law of Moses.

 To make it very practical, if you're a non-believer, being in this church and hearing the gospel is high-risk behavior.
-You'd be better off to climb Everest in a snow storm or jump out of an airplane with a parachute with a huge hole in the middle of it.
-Or better yet, jump out of an airplane with an umbrella than to sit in this church and listen to the gospel.
-Because the implications of rejecting it are so severe forever.
-Don't just come here, sit, know more and more about the gospel and continue in your rejection and no expect to be eternally held accountable for that rejection.
+You'd be better off to climb Everest in a snowstorm or jump out of an airplane with a parachute with a huge hole in the middle of it.
+Or better yet, jump out of an airplane with an umbrella than to sit in this church and listen to the gospel because the implications of rejecting it are so severe forever.
+Don't just come here, sit, know more and more about the gospel and continue in your rejection and not expect to be eternally held accountable for that rejection.
 The severest eternal punishment belongs to those who rejected the most exposure to the gospel.

 The message here is very clear.
 There are comparative punishments in hell.
 The more exposure you have to the glory of Christ, the more potential judgment you will receive if you reject it.